-(a) The period during which the Performance Goals are measured shall be a threeyear period, beginning in the year of the Grant Date and ending on December 31 of the third year (the "Performance Period"). (b) The number of Performance Shares earned by the Grantee will be determined at the end of the Performance Period based on the Performance Goals set forth on Exhibit A. Except as provided in Section 4, Performance Shares will vest and become nonforfeitable, if at all, on the last day of the Performance Period provided that the Grantee has remained continuously employed by the Company or any Subsidiary from the Grant Date through the last day of the Performance Period (the "Vesting Date").
+- (a) The period during which the Performance Goals are measured shall be a three-year period, beginning in the year of the Grant Date and ending on December 31 of the third year (the "Performance Period"). - (b) The number of Performance Shares earned by the Grantee will be determined at the end of the Performance Period based on the Performance Goals set forth on Exhibit A. Except as provided in Section 4 or Exhibit A, Performance Shares will vest and become nonforfeitable, if at all, on the last day of the Performance Period provided that the Grantee has remained continuously employed by the Company or any Subsidiary from the Grant Date through the last day of the Performance Period (the "Vesting Date").

-(c) If the Grantee is hired by the Company or promoted within the Company prior to October 1 of any fiscal year and is thereby granted Performance Shares under this Agreement, the Performance Shares shall be earned on a pro-rata basis beginning on the effective date of this Agreement until the end of the Performance Period as set forth on Exhibit A.

-(d) Following the completion of the Performance Period and no later than 90 days following the end of the Performance Period, the Committee shall determine in writing the extent, if any, that the Performance Goals have been satisfied and shall determine the number of Performance Shares that Grantee shall earn, if any, subject to Section 3(a) of this Agreement.
+- (c) If the Grantee is hired by the Company or promoted within the Company prior to October 1 of any fiscal year within the Performance Period and is thereby granted Performance Shares under this Agreement, the Performance Shares shall be earned on a pro-rata basis beginning on the effective date of this Agreement until the end of the Performance Period as set forth on Exhibit A. - (d) Following the completion of the Performance Period and no later than 90 days following the end of the Performance Period, the Committee shall determine in writing the extent, if any, that the Performance Goals have been satisfied and shall determine the number of Performance Shares that Grantee shall earn, if any, subject to this Agreement.
+The Company shall deliver to the Grantee any and all Performance Shares earned by Grantee not later than 90 days after the completion of the Performance Period.
 The Committee may, in its sole discretion, modify the Performance Goals, in whole or in part, as the Committee deems appropriate and equitable to reflect a change in the business (including, without limitation, the Company's acquisition of another business or company), operations, corporate structure or capital structure of the Company or its Subsidiaries, the manner in which it conducts its business, or other events or circumstances.